yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/model_training/evaluation_metrics.md

     - I.e. **AUC** only cares about the ranking distribution of positive and relative samples, **NOT dependent (care about) on the absolute value of score**.
       - AUC is the prob that a random positive sample have higher ranking/score than a random negative sample.
     - This is not good when your score have specific meaning, like probability.
   - CE's value is dependant on the absolute value of the score.
-A
     - CE is positively correlated with to the difference between two distribution.
     - I.e. **CE is minimized when the estimated/predicted probability distribution is same with real probability distribution.**
     - Additional Notes: